natenka/pyneng-book-en/docs/source/book/06_control_structures/2_for.rst

     model => 4451
     vendor => Cisco

-Or use the items() method which allows you to run the loop over a key-value pair:
+Or use items() method which allows you to run loop over a key-value pair:

 .. code:: python